coin100-dao/.github/profile/README.md

     **A:** Based on the predefined rebase frequency, initially set to daily.

 51. **Q:** Will there be an official oracle integration?
-    **A:** Plans are in place to automate rebasing with oracles and governance in the future.
+    **A:** Yes, plans include automating rebases with oracles as governance evolves.

 52. **Q:** Can governance integrate Chainlink oracles?
     **A:** Yes, governance can approve contracts and integrate reliable oracles to automate rebasing.